Raymond D. Little: Biography

 Little was born on January 5, 1880.
 His father was Joseph J. Little, an English-born Democratic Party member of Congress, publishing executive, and civil war veteran.

 He attended Princeton University, where he was the president of Colonial Club.
 He was also captain for the Princeton Tigers men's ice hockey team in 1901.

-At the tournament now known as the Cincinnati Masters, the oldest tournament in the U.S. played in its original city, Little reached 12 finals in eight appearances between 1900 and 1907: four singles finals, six doubles finals and two mixed doubles finals.
+At the Cincinnati Open, the oldest tournament in the U.S. played in its original city, Little reached 12 finals in eight appearances between 1900 and 1907: four singles finals, six doubles finals and two mixed doubles finals.
 In those 12 finals appearances, his only loss came in the singles final of 1903, when he was defeated by Kreigh Collins, an outstanding player out of Chicago.
 Little's three singles titles came in 1900, 1901 and 1902, his six doubles titles were in 1900, 1901, 1904, 1905, 1906 & 1907, and his mixed doubles titles came in 1901 with Marion Jones Farquhar and 1905 with May Sutton.
+He appeared in the first ever Cincinnati Open (1899) and when he played his final singles match in 1909 his singles record in Cincinnati stood at 23-5.

 Little won the 1900 American intercollegiate singles tennis championship as a student at Princeton University.
 At the U.S. National Championships he paired with Gus Touchard to win the 1911 doubles title and reach the 1912 doubles final.
 He also reached the doubles final in 1900, 1904 and 1908.
 Little reached the semifinals of the singles in 1901 (beating William Clothier before losing to Beals Wright) and 1906 (beating Harold Hackett before losing to Karl Behr).

-He committed suicide on July 29, 1932.
+He died by suicide on July 29, 1932.